 Ramsamy has over 60 years of experience in sport and was an athlete in several sports; athletics, football and swimming.

 Sam Ramsamy was born on January 27, 1938, in Durban, South Africa.
 Besides his teaching diplomas, he also holds a diploma of the Carnegie College of Physical Education, Leeds and is an Honorary Doctorates from the Universities of Leeds Metropolitan, Surrey and Toronto.

-Dale Neuburger of the U.S. is currently serving his fourth term as FINA VicePresident.
-In 2015, he was elected as a member of the FINA Executive.
+FINA VicePresident for the last fourth mandates, In 2015, he was elected as a member of the FINA Executive.
 He is also Chairman of the FINA Development Commission (since 2009), FINA Bureau Liaison to the Technical Swimming Committee (since 2005), and Chairman of the FINA Technical Swimming Commission, serving as Technical Delegate for Swimming in the 2008, 2012, and 2016 Olympic Games and the 2010, 2014 and 2018 Youth Olympic Games.

 Neuburger was the President of the Union Americana De Natacion (UANA) since July 2015 (2015-2019).